Is In-Context Learning Learning?: Detailed Results

 \subsection{Ablation: Impact of Lexical Features}

 Word salad prompts started with low, and sometimes zero, accuracies.
 In the limit, however, all prompts matched the average best-of non-salad performances to up a $\sigma$, with the exception of Reversal and Vending Machine (Sum).
 In the case of PARITY, Pattern Matching, Maze (Complete), and Vending Machine (Verification), the match was within $\sigma/2$ (\tabref{wscomparison}).
 This improvement was fast, with slopes of 9.8, 12.1, 11.6, and 9.8 (Turbo, GPT-4o, Phi-3.5, and Mixtral, respectively), for an average of 11$\pm$4.6.
 Compare with the slopes for description (4.4$\pm$2.2), DE (4.5$\pm$2.4), and modus ponens (8.3$\pm$3.9).
 On average, word salad prompts were the most robust to $\delta$, with values of -0.2$\pm$0.3 (versus -0.5$\pm$0.4, -0.5$\pm$0.6, and -0.4$\pm$0.4, respectively), albeit all were within the baseline $\sigma$.
-See \figref{wordsalads} for a depiction of the prompts.
+See \figref{wordsalads} for a side-by-side depiction of the prompts with respect to their non-salad equivalents (description and CoT).

 Unlike word salad, SoT had a major impact on accuracy, and had the lowest average performance over shots (23$\pm$4) in any prompt.
-This was due to SoT's high error rate over almost all shots.
+This was due to SoT's high parse error rate over almost all shots.
 In contrast, description had near-zero error rates, and modus ponens and word salad quickly converged to zero.
-Average shot and $\delta$ slopes hovered around zero (1.6$\pm$2.2 and 0.0$\pm$0.6, respectively).
-Some LLMs in SoT obtained above-average peak accuracies in certain tasks: GPT-4o in PARITY (63 at 100 shots), and Turbo in Stack (76 at 50 shots).
-High-performing problems like Hamiltonian and Pattern Matching had 14$\pm$12\% and 2$\pm$3\% average accuracies, respectively.
+Overall average shot and $\delta$ slopes in SoT hovered around zero (1.6$\pm$2.2 and 0.0$\pm$0.6, respectively).
+This does not imply the LLMs were unable to solve all problems under SoT.
+Some LLMs in SoT obtained above-average peak accuracies in certain tasks: GPT-4o in PARITY (63\% at 100 shots), and Turbo in Stack (76\% at 50 shots).
+However, high-performing problems like Hamiltonian and Pattern Matching had 14$\pm$12\% and 2$\pm$3\% average accuracies, respectively.